-The Daewoo Leganza is surprisingly good for a Korean sedan.
-It is nimble, with a firm but cushioned ride - not luxurious, but not too harsh, either.
+The Daewoo Leganza was surprisingly good for a Korean sedan when we wrote this article in 2001 — now, of course, Hyundai showed that South Korea can produce quite a good car.
+The Leganza was nimble, with a firm but cushioned ride – not luxurious, but not too harsh, either.
 The steering wheel moves too easily, though, and does not recenter quickly enough.

 Wind noise is very low.
 The interior is well styled, with polished faux wood at strategic points.
 Quirk: the driver’s lock controls all the other locks.